Revelations (Buffy the Vampire Slayer): Plot

-Giles tells Gwendolyn where the glove is, and that "a friend of Buffy's" has it.
+Giles tells Gwendolyn where the Glove is, and that "a friend of Buffy's" has it.
 He wants to discuss destroying it with her, but when he turns his back, Gwendolyn bludgeons him, knocking him out.
-Xander returns with Faith to get weapons, but he finds Giles unconscious and gravely injured; he calls an ambulance.
+In the cemetery, Willow is on the verge of telling Buffy about herself and Xander when the demon Lagos approaches the crypt, and Buffy kills him.
+Xander and Faith hurry to the library to get weapons, but they find Giles unconscious and gravely injured; Xander calls an ambulance.
 Faith assumes that Angel attacked Giles, but Xander thinks it unlikely as there are no bite marks.
 Faith leaves to hunt down Angel.
 Xander tells Buffy about Faith's goal.
 Gwendolyn shows up at the mansion first and tries to kill Angel, not knowing that he is a vampire.
 Faith arrives as Angel is fighting with Gwendolyn.
-She assumes Angel is after the glove and attacks him.
+She assumes Angel is after the Glove and attacks him.
 Buffy attempts to stop her, but Gwendolyn tells Faith to attack Buffy, and the two slayers fight.

-Having successfully distracted the slayers and enlisted the help of Xander and Willow, Gwendolyn puts on the glove and tests its power to manipulate lightning.
+Having successfully distracted the slayers and enlisted the help of Xander and Willow, Gwendolyn puts on the Glove and tests its power to manipulate lightning.
 The gang now realize who the real enemy is, and unite against her.
 Angel saves Willow from Gwendolyn's lightning bolt attack.
-Faith draws her fire which allows Buffy to throw a piece of glass to sever her gloved arm, leading to Gwendolyn's death by electrocution when the next bolt of lightning strikes.
+Faith draws her fire, which allows Buffy to throw a piece of glass to sever her gloved arm, leading to Gwendolyn's death by electrocution when the next bolt of lightning strikes.

 Buffy reconciles with her friends, who show willingness to forgive Angel.
 Giles finds out Gwendolyn was kicked out of the Watchers' Council 'for misuses of dark power' and went rogue.
 Buffy tries to reason with Faith, but Faith is thrown and confused by Post's betrayal and retorts that she has resolved not to trust anyone.

+Production

+Writing

+According to The Monster Book, writer Doug Petrie originally envisioned the Glove of Myhnegon as a "demonic falconer's glove," which, "[w]hen you put it on and raised your arm, this huge, dark cloud would burst through the ceiling and take the form of a bird that spits fire."
+This was deemed unfilmable.
+Petrie also said that there was debate as to whether Gwendolyn Post would be human or demon.